-In Tasmania security of tenure is guaranteed by a statute called the Supreme Court Act which says that judges can sit until they are 75 years old and that they cannot be removed from office other than by the vote of both houses of Parliament for proven misconduct or incapacity for office.
+In Tasmania security of tenure is guaranteed by the Supreme Court Act 1857 which says that judges can sit until they are 75 years old and that it shall not be lawful for the Governor, either with or without the advice of the Executive Council, to suspend, or for the Governor to amove, any judge of the Supreme Court unless upon the address of both Houses of Parliament.

-A further layer of protection is provided by a convention, backed up in case law, that a judge's salary and entitlements cannot be reduced during the judge's period of office.
+A further layer of protection is provided by a convention, derived from the Act of Settlement and backed up in case law, that a judge's salary and entitlements cannot be reduced during the judge's period of office.

-That doesn't stop Parliament from doing things to reduce the entitlements of future judges as it did when the government of the day abolished judicial pensions 20 odd years ago, leaving Tasmanian judges as the only judges in Australia without pensions in retirement.
+That does not stop Parliament from doing things to reduce the entitlements of future judges as it did when the government of the day abolished judicial pensions 20 odd years ago, leaving Tasmanian judges as the only judges in Australia without pensions in retirement.